brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify purchasing VPN subscription will install VPN profile and establish connection
 - [ ] Verify tunneling works by navigating to `https://ipinfo.io`
 - [ ] Verify changing server region will update VPN connection
-- [ ] Verify changing protocol from WireGuard to IKEv2
+- [ ] Verify changing protocol from WireGuard to IKEv2 works as expected
 - [ ] Verify `Reset Configuration` will reset everything but the region selected

 ## Bravery settings